apnadkarni/blt/doc/combobutton.rst

     decision whether to focus on the window.
 The default is "".

   **-text** *textString*
-    Specifies the text to be display in *pathName*.
+    Specifies the text to be displayed in *pathName*.
 If *textString* is not "", this option overrides the **-textvariable** option.
 The default is "".